LippmannLab/Lippmann-Lab-Onboarding/06-datamanagement.Rmd

 ### Google Drive
 The [lab Google Drive folder](https://drive.google.com/drive/folders/0Bwvn9S-4oeMmeHhzUS1nM0FNak0?usp=sharing) is another storage site commonly used to share information with the entire lab.
 This information includes locations of reagents, protocols, and example fellowship/qualifying exam documents.
 Lab members generally do not use this space to store data.
 You should be updating these files if you move or receive reagents or if you develop any protocols for the lab.

-### Vanderbilt Box
+### Vanderbilt Box {#vanderbiltbox}
 [Vanderbilt Box](https://vanderbilt.account.box.com/login) is where most data and document sharing with Ethan occurs.
 You should use your normal VU NetID and password to log into this account.
 If this is your fist time logging in, you should make a folder entitled "[Your Name] Research" and share it with Ethan.
-This is where research updates, subgroup meeting presentations, raw paper data, etc. is stored. ***Once you have submitted a paper, make sure that Ethan has all the raw data in a Box folder in order to comply with RCR standards!***
+This is where research updates, subgroup meeting presentations, raw paper data, etc. is stored. ***Once you have submitted a paper, make sure that Ethan has all the raw data in a Box folder in order to comply with RCR standards!*** [Subgroup meeting presentations](#subgroup) and lab meeting presentations should also be stored in your box folder for future reference.

 ### GitHub
 The [Lippmann Lab GitHub](https://github.com/lippmannlab) is where code sharing occurs.
 There are different repositories for different programs that lab members use to quantify their data or control their bioreactors.
 Generally, the repositories that involve quantifying data stores a README file that explains how to install and use the code, all the code needed to run the program, and an example file to run the code with.
 If you edit any part of these repositories, make sure your commit messages are detailed enough that others can understand what changes you have made.
 If you are creating a new repository, follow the "Neuron Image Processor" as a template for what should be included.
 Public repositories such as the Spinfinity code does not require a GitHub account to access, but any private repositories will require that you create an account and that a lab member adds you as a collaborator to the project.